longtongster/ml-project-template/README.md

 # TODO

-setup permissions for mounted directories maybe for now via docker compose later via the makefile
+- docker-compose - setup permissions for mounted directories maybe for now via docker compose later via the makefile
+- use logger instead of print statements.

 # Introduction